silppuri/birdwatcher-brain/README.md

 ## Data

-The data used in this model is scraped from various sources.
-I'll have to check the lisencing of every file before releasing the model or the actual scraped data.
+The data used in this model is scraped from various open bird database sources.

 ### Preprocessing